TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 end
 ```

-Within our array of columns we want to access our 'first_Name'.
+Within our array of columns we want to access our `first_Name`.
 This would be the third column or third element at the array's second index `columns[2]`.
 Remember, arrays start counting at 0 instead of 1, so `columns[0]` is how we would access the array's first element, and `columns[2]` will give us the third.

 ```ruby
 puts 'EventManager initialized.'